andersmurphy/andersmurphy-blog/resources/posts/2024-04-01-clojure-pruning-html-with-clojure-walk.md

    [:div ... ] ...] ...] ...]
 ```

 The output is cleaner but there's still a bunch of unnecessary nesting, particularly `:div` elements.
-If would be great to unwrap these where we can.
+It would be great to unwrap these where we can.
 First we write a pattern to validate whether an element is something we want to unwrap.

 ```clojure
 (def tags-to-unwrap